stacknide/mp4box-apps/README.md

   - Sometimes if the `chunkSize` config is set to a small value (say `<3MB`), then the video fragmentation takes a lot of time.
   - Transcoding is very slow.
 So you will face delays when using any video format apart from .mp4, .3gp & .mov
   - Subtitle processing is not currently scheduled for implementation.
 However, this feature may be added at a later time.

+## Acknowledgements

+Special thanks to the contributors of mp4box.js for their invaluable work on the mp4box library.
+Their efforts have greatly contributed to the functionality of this project.